microsoft/WindowsProtocolTestSuites/TestSuites/MS-AZOD/docs/MS-AZOD_ODUserGuide.md

 * Log on the Trust-Realm KDC computer as local administrator.

+* Configure the Computer IP and Computer Name values as section [Network Setup](#_Toc426622597).

 * Turn off firewall.

-* Configure the Computer IP and Computer Name values as section [Network Setup](#_Setup).

 * Type _cd C:\MicrosoftProtocolTests\ MS-AZOD\OD-Endpoint\_ &#60; version &#35;  &#62; _\Scripts,_ and press **Enter**.

+* Install ADDS and DNS services, promote this computer as domain controller.
+To do this, you could Type _.\PromoteDomainController.ps1_ and press **Enter**.
+Or you could do it manually, for more information, please refer to https://blogs.technet.microsoft.com/canitpro/2017/02/22/step-by-step-setting-up-active-directory-in-windows-server-2016/

+* Type _.\Set-AutoLogon.ps1_ and press **Enter** to set auto login.

 * Type _.\Config-DC02.ps1_, and press **Enter**.

-* The computer will promote itself as domain controller, restart automatically, then setup the forest trust with local realm, then define claims, central access rules and central access policy.
+* The computer will setup the forest trust with local realm, then define claims, central access rules and central access policy, and create ClaimTransformPolicy.

 ### <a name="_Toc426622611"/>Configure the Trust-Realm AP